News and Events

 Poetry and Psychoanalysis: Keats and Negative Capability

-On Wednesday, 17 May 2017, the Keats Foundation is delighted to present Dr Toni Griffiths, Trustee of the Keats Foundation, and Dr Margot Waddell, Psychoanalyst, in conversation at Keats House, exploring Keats’s insight, ‘negative capability’, and how it has influenced the field of psychoanalysis.
+On Wednesday, 17 May 2017, from 7.00 – 8.30 pm, the Keats Foundation is delighted to present Dr Toni Griffiths, Trustee of the Keats Foundation, and Dr Margot Waddell, Psychoanalyst, in conversation at Keats House, exploring Keats’s insight, ‘negative capability’, and how it has influenced the field of psychoanalysis.

 Eve of St Agnes at the Guildhall